Make Mine Vegetarian Friendly, Please! Ideas for Vegetizing Your Neighborhood

 Contact local organizations.
 Keep your eyes and ears open for animal rights and environmental organizations such as EarthSave, PETA, Greenpeace, or vegetarian societies.
 Quite often, breastfeeding support groups, food co-ops, and some religious and spiritual organizations will attract other vegetarians and health-minded people.
 Search the phonebook, community bulletin boards, health food stores, newspaper community listings, local universities, specialty shops, farmer’s markets, and online.

-Unfortunately, there are still a number of communities that don't have organized vegetarian groups.
-If such is the case in yours, consider starting your own playgroup, vegetarian society, or activist organization.
-Michele Bissonnette Robbins, Co-president of Youth for Environmental Sanity (YES!), suggests people "start showing their friends the 'Diet For A New America' video and contact EarthSave for information on how to start a local chapter."
+Unfortunately, there are still a number of communities that don’t have organized vegetarian groups.
+If such is the case in yours, consider joining/starting a vegetarian society, or activist organization.
+Michele Bissonnette Robbins, Co-president of Youth for Environmental Sanity (YES!), suggests people “start showing their friends the ‘Diet For A New America’ video and contact EarthSave for information on how to start a local chapter.”

 The key is to draw interest and people to your group.
 Create a notice to display at your local health food store, veg-friendly restaurant, grocery store, in the local newspaper, or other appropriate place.
 Include the reason for the organization (veggie playgroup, animal rights group, etc.), your name and contact information.

 Pay attention to the people around you.
 When you see someone purchasing meat analogs, start a conversation by asking if he/she is also a vegetarian.
 If so, see if he/she is interested in participating in your group.
 Exchange contact information and ask them to give your name and number to their vegetarian friends.